MichMATYCwebsite/MichMATYC/content/events/maamichmatyc-2019.md

 title = "See You at the 2019 Annual MAA-MichMATYC Spring Meeting"

 +++
-The University of Detroit Mercy Mathematics Department is host for the 2019 Annual Meeting of the Michigan Section of the Mathematical Association of America (MAA) and the Michigan Mathematical Association of Two-Year Colleges (MichMATYC).
+The University of Detroit Mercy Mathematics Department is host for the 2019 Annual Meeting of the <a href="http://http://sections.maa.org/michigan/">Michigan Section</a> of the <a href="http://www.maa.org">Mathematical Association of America (MAA)</a> and the <a href="http://michmatyc.org">Michigan Mathematical Association of Two-Year Colleges (MichMATYC)</a>.
 The meeting will take place Friday-Saturday, April 5-6, 2019.
 The meeting will begin around 2:00 pm on Friday and continue until around 5:00 pm on Saturday.

 There will also be a workshop on inquiry-based learning on Friday morning before the start of the conference.